jerbarnes/targeted_blse/README.md

 Targeted Cross-lingual Sentiment Analysis via Embedding Projection
 ==============

-This repository hosts the source code and data for the work below:
+This repository hosts the source code and data for our work on targeted cross-lingual sentiment analysis.
+The repository for experiment 1 can be found [here](https://github.com/jbarnesspain/blse).

 Requirements to run the experiments